technomada/cloud-from-scratch/local-node/local-node-raspbian-wireguard.md

 ```
 Be sure to note that the received has > 0 bytes.
 It may look connected when it's not if received is 0 B.

-continuing on **LOCAL NODE**
-Enable Wireguard to start automatically at boot
+continuing on **LOCAL NODE** enable wireguard to start automatically at boot
 ```
 $ sudo systemctl enable wg-quick@wg0.service
 ```